 3 Easy Steps to Killing Moss in Lawns

-Moss in a lawn competes with grass, looks unsightly and can cause heart ache for your lawn mower as it struggles to cut at the start of the season.
+Moss in a lawn competes with grass, looks unsightly and can cause heart ache for your lawn mower as it struggles to cut through the thick growth at the start of the season.
 Some people like daisies, moss and other wild flowers spread throughout their lawn.
 However if your are puritanical like me about your lawn and believe only green grass should grow in it, you will likely want to eradicate moss.
 Fortunately it is easy to treat and measures can be taken to prevent it growing in the first place.

 What Causes Moss in Lawns?

-- Bad drainage - If the underlying soil is compacted and clayey, and doesn't drain well, it can remain excessively wet after rainfall
+- Bad drainage.
+If the underlying soil is compacted and clayey, and doesn't drain well, it can remain excessively wet after rainfall

-- Topology of the Lawn - If your lawn isn't flat and at the bottom of a slope, or has slightly hollow shaped sections like a saucer (the whole lawn could be like this), water will tend to collect.
+- Topology of the Lawn.
+If your lawn isn't flat and at the bottom of a slope, or has slightly hollow shaped sections like a saucer (the whole lawn could be like this), water will tend to collect.
 This in addition to bad drainage can make the lawn excessively wet

-- Lack of Nourishment - If you don't feed the lawn, moss can out compete grass
+- Lack of Nourishment.
+If you don't feed the lawn, moss can out compete grass

-- Climate - There's not much you can do about this.
+- Climate.
+There's not much you can do about this.
 If you live in a country which has a mild climate and lots of rain, moss can be a serious problem although growth will stall somewhat during long dry spells during the summer

 How Do I Prevent Moss?